geekcomputers/Python/README.md

 - `powerdown_startup.py` - This goes through the server list and pings the machine, if it's up it will load the putty session, if its not it will notify you.

-- `puttylogs.py` - Zip up all the logs in the given directory.
+- `puttylogs.py` -  This zips up all the logs in the given directory.

 - `script_count.py` - This scans my scripts directory and gives a count of the different types of scripts.